 1) Use coconut oil to tadka.
 It ties well with the whole coconut theme.
 It also smells wonderful.

-2) You HAVE to get the rice grains (or any carb) separate – This makes or breaks the dish .
+2) You HAVE to get the ‘rice’ grains separate – This makes or breaks the dish .
 If it is sticky, you will end up with a goopy mess.
-2 ways to do this -1) use a day old rice (or any carb), with starch retrogradation – the grains automatically separates.
-2) with fresh rice, use extra fat (oil) to spread between the grains and separate it.

 1) Quinoa instead of rice